Champagne Tour

 "Remember gentlemen, it's not just France we are fighting for, it's Champagne!"
 Winston Churchill

-In 2023, on the Zwaantje, this tour will be an electric bike tour and the itinerary will be for 7 days/6 nights.
+On the Zwaantje, this tour is an electric bike tour and the itinerary will be for 7 days/6 nights.

 Highlights